How to Shrink Volume in Windows 7?

 Step 2.
 Drag the partition to the leftward.

 Step 3.
 Now, you can see there is unallocated space after the D drive.
-To make it take affect, you have to hit on "Proceed".
+To make it take effect, you have to hit on "Proceed".

-This is how to shrink a volume in Windows 7 via Qiling Disk Master Standard.
-To extend C drive or other partitions then, you can use its "Merge Partitions" feature, which can merge uncontiguous unallocated space into another partition, or merge two adjacent partitions.
+To shrink a volume in Windows 7 using Qiling Disk Master Standard, follow these steps.
+Once you've done that, you can use the "Merge Partitions" feature to extend the C drive or other partitions by merging uncontiguous unallocated space into another partition, or merging two adjacent partitions.

 Step 1.
 Right-click the C drive and select "Merge Partitions".